CGJennings/se3docs/docs/dm-resources.md

 ### Using `ResourceKit`

-The [`ResourceKit`](assets/javadoc/resources/ResourceKit.html) is a class that defines a number of static utility methods for dealing with resources.
+The [ResourceKit](assets/javadoc/resources/ResourceKit.html) class defines a number of static utility methods for dealing with resources.
 Many types of resources are loaded using special-purpose methods (functions) that are designed to process that kind of file. *Check the page for the particular resource type in this section for more information.*

-For general access to any kind of resource file, such as a data file in your own private format, you can use the `ResourceKit.getInputStream(path)`.
-Here, as elsewhere in `ResourceKit`, the `path` is a path relative to the combined `resources` virtual file system.
+For general access to any kind of resource file, such as a data file in your own private format, you can use the [`ResourceKit.getInputStream(path)`](assets/javadoc/resources/ResourceKit.html#getInputStream).
+Here, as elsewhere in ResourceKit, the `path` is a path relative to the combined `resources` virtual file system.
 For example, Jane might access one of her files using the path `jsimmons/superwhiz/data.bin`.
 This would be stored in her plug-in task folder under `resources/jsimmons/superwhiz/data.bin`.

-> If a resource path passed to a `ResourceKit` method starts with `/`, then it will be relative to the root of the plug-in rather than the `resources` subfolder.

 ### Using URLs